Smarter Balanced Assessment (SBAC) Practice Tests

 SBAC MathThe Math performance task (PT) section requires students to solve one multi-step, real-world problem.
 This section usually takes between an hour to an hour and a half to complete depending on grade level.

 On the computer adaptive test (CAT), students may be asked to answer math problems across a range of areas depending on grade level.
 The CAT test is adaptive, meaning that question difficulty adjusts based on student response.
 The test is untimed.
-For a more extensive list of question types that appear on the SBAC Math test, visit our SBAC Math page.
+For a more extensive list of question types that appear on the SBAC Math test, and for further SBAC practice online, visit our SBAC Math page.

 SBAC English Language Arts (ELA) The ELA performance task asks students to write an essay that may be argumentative, explanatory, informational, narrative, or opinion-based.
 This section usually takes about two hours to complete.

 The ELA computer adaptive test utilizes various question formats, such as multiple choice, highlight, checkboxes, true or false, and short text.
 The CAT administers the same amount of questions to all students.
 However, the difficulty of those questions depends on student response.
 The test also utilizes automated essay scoring.
 Some of the formats unique to the ELA section include multiple choice with evidence responses, hot text, and listening tasks.
 Though this test is untimed, it generally takes between an hour and a half to two hours to complete depending on grade level.
-For a more detailed list of ELA question types, visit our SBAC ELA page.
+For a more detailed list of ELA question types, and for even more SBAC practice online, visit our SBAC ELA page.

 SBAC Scores Smarter Balanced Assessments are scored using two methods: scale scores and achievement levels.